edhowland/vish/Syntax.md

 - colon ':' - Used to dereference a variable or parameter.
 - Trailing colon - identifier + ':'.
 Used to refer to symbol.
 - Percent - '%' - Used to execute a block or lambda
+- Tilde - '~' - Used to create an object/dictionary

 ## Program